-Never allow the total trailer load to exceed the value specified in the following Towing Load/Specification Chart found later in this section.
+Never allow the total trailer load to exceed the value specified the "Towing Load/Specification" chart found later in this section.
 The total trailer load equals trailer weight plus its cargo weight.

-When towing a trailer load of 3,500 lbs.
-(1,587 kg) or more, trailers with a brake system MUST be used.
+When towing a trailer load of 1,000 lbs.
+(454 kg) or more, trailers with a brake system must be used.